evanchandesigns/Tran_MT_ChatApplication/README.md

 ![Circo Banner](public/images/banner.JPG)

 ## Introduction
-Built  with Socket.io, Circo is for people who want to come for a talk then leave with any commitment.
+Built  with Socket.io, Circo is for people who want to come for a talk then leave without any commitment.
 - :link:Link to Heroku: [Circo on Heroku](https://circo-chatapp.herokuapp.com/)

 # Technologies